coding-fish-1989/DisplayBoy/README.md

 # DisplayBoy
-Web app to make GBC and GBA screenshots look closer to the real thing.
+Web app to make GB, GBC and GBA screenshots look closer to the real thing.

-No support for GB at this moment, although I would like to at some stage.

 Written in Go, compiled to WASM.
 All code runs locally on your browser, nothing is sent to a server.